 Conclusion: Eating Vegetarian at The Halal Guys

-The Halal Guys is a meat-forward menu that nonetheless treats vegetarians as a first-class case — falafel is one of the four core proteins, not a substitution.
+The Halal Guys is a meat-forward menu that nonetheless treats vegetarians as a first-class case.
+Falafel is one of the four core proteins, not a substitution.
 The Falafel Platter is the highest-value vegetarian order, the sides menu is mostly vegan, and skipping the white sauce in favor of hot sauce or BBQ keeps any item vegan-compatible.
 For a deeper dive into ordering meat-free at chains, see our master guide to eating vegetarian and vegan at restaurants, or browse the full Restaurants archive.
 If The Halal Guys isn’t nearby, neighboring guides for Panera Bread, Noodles & Company, and Togo’s cover similar Mediterranean and grain-bowl territory.